Masala Herb

 What is Sorrel?

-Sorrel has been left behind in the staple food revolution, which is a pity since it has unique light strawberry sour flavor.
+Sorrel has been left behind in the staple food revolution, which is a pity since it has a unique light strawberry sour flavor.

-Sorrel tastes sour but refreshing, it’s leaves are juicy and deep green.
+Sorrel is one of those leafy greens resembling chard and spinach.Sorrel tastes sour but refreshing, its leaves are juicy and deep green.

 There is also a red sorrel variety with red veins.

-Even though it isn’t used as commonly as the latter, in the world and cultural regional cuisine it has it’s traditional place.
+Even though it isn't used as commonly as the latter, in the world and cultural regional cuisine it has its traditional place.

-Sorrel grows even wild in central Europe and you can recognize it on the red unusual looking tiny flowers.
+Sorrel grows even wild in Central Europe and you can recognize it on the red unusual looking tiny flowers.

 Sorrel growing masalaherb.com